miccaelaa/Python-Codecademy/03-Databases/README.md

 #### 06.Build A Menu For Bytes Of China

 A new restaurant, Bytes of China, has just moved to a busy street in Chinatown from a previous location.
 Bytes of China has hired you to design its database schema so that it can display its menu on its new website.
 It has provided you with a copy of its current menu.

+## Triggers

+#### 07.Database Triggers

+We are running an online watch store and need to make sure we have a record of when customer information is modified and to ensure changes match our business rules.
+We will be looking at a small subset of this database server and examining two tables, customers and customers_log.
+The information in these tables were randomly generated.